 Is Probate Required in Washington?

-Technically, no there is no requirement to go through probate court following the death of a loved one.
+Technically, the answer is no, as there is no requirement to go through probate court following the death of a loved one.
 Practically speaking, however, there are a few common reasons why you may need to initiate probate proceedings:

-- To transfer title to real property (i.e., home or other lands) that is in the decedent’s name; or
+- To transfer title to real property (i.e., home or property) that is in the decedent’s name; or

 - The decedent has personal property (cash, securities, or other personal assets) that exceeds a value of $100,000.

-IMPORTANT REMINDER: If your loved one left a Last Will and Testament Washington requires that it be filed within 40 days of death.
+IMPORTANT REMINDER: If your loved one left a Last Will and Testament, Washington State requires that it be filed within 40 days of death.

 You may also need to initiate probate proceedings in one of the following circumstances: